immersed-web/origoshift/planning.md

 ### Core
 - [10h] Each camera station is assigned a separate room.

+- [10h] Teacher can protect a room with a password.

 - [15h] The camera station shows a list of the student(s) currently in that room.

 - [15h] Students can "raise a hand" and this will be visualized with a hand emoji on that room's camera station.